bihealth/bih-cluster/bih-cluster/docs/admin/policies.md

 This page describes strictly enforced policies valid on the BIH HPC clusters.

 The aim of the HPC systems is to support the users in their scientific work and relies on their cooperation.
-First and foremost, the administration team enforced standard IT security and reliability practices through their organizational and operational processes and actions.
-Beyond this, policies are only introduced only when required to allow non-restrictive access to the resources themselves.
+First and foremost, the administration team enforces state of the art IT security and reliability practices through their organizational and operational processes and actions.
+We kindly ask user to follow the Cluster Etiquette describe below to allow for fair use and flexible access to the shared resources.
+Beyond this, policies are introduced or enforced only when required to ensure non-restrictive access to the resources themselves.
+Major or recurrent breaches of policies may lead to exclusion from service.
-We ask users to follow a cluster etiquette, though.

 We will update this list of policies over time.
 Larger changes will be announced through the mailing list.